Carlton le Willows Academy

 If you are a disabled person but are unable to meet some of the job requirements specifically because of your disability, please address this in your letter of application.
 If you meet all other selection criteria, you will be short listed and we will explore jointly with you if there are ways in which the job can be changed to enable you to meet the requirements.
 This could include adjustment to premises and equipment or job duties.

 Please also indicate whether you require any special aids, adaptations or conditions for you interview.
-If there is any special help that you need for interview or throughout the application process, please contact Mrs Kate Packham at the school.
+If there is any special help that you need for interview or throughout the application process, please contact Mrs Jaime Revill-Jessop at the academy.

 Conditions relating to offers of employment